bingomanatee/freactal-starter-kit/README.md

 ## React Router

 React Router is available; working on a Gulp task to create a route.
 The Dom version is included in the root index file.
-Right now there is no automagic about adding routes etc;
+The Route switch is in content, but as the guide outlines, you can have sub-switches in other pages in your app as well.

 https://reacttraining.com/react-router/core/guides/philosophy